grpc-ecosystem/grpc-gateway/docs/docs/tutorials/adding_annotations.md

   string message = 1;
 }
 ```

+HttpRule is typically specified as an `google.api.http` annotation on the gRPC method.
+Each mapping specifies a URL path template and an HTTP method.

 Also, See [a_bit_of_everything.proto](https://github.com/grpc-ecosystem/grpc-gateway/blob/master/examples/internal/proto/examplepb/a_bit_of_everything.proto) for examples of more annotations you can add to customize gateway behavior and generated OpenAPI output.